Skip to main content

 Solution.

-If we reverse the orientation of the bottom half, these curves combine to form \(C_3\text{.}\) Thus, the sum of the two line integrals is \(0\text{,}\) and so when changing the orientation of the bottom portion of the circle, we get that the line integrals are equal.
+If we reverse the orientation of the bottom half, these curves combine to form C3.
+Thus, the sum of the two line integrals is 0, and so when changing the orientation of the bottom portion of the circle, we get that the line integrals are equal.

 Subsection 4.3.2 Alternative Notation for Line Integrals

 In contexts where the fact that the quantity we are measuring via a line integral is best measured via a dot product (such as calculating work), the notation we have used thus far for line integrals is fairly common.
-However, sometimes the vector field is such that the units on \(x\text{,}\) \(y\text{,}\) and \(z\) are not distances.
+However, sometimes the vector field is such that the units on x, y, and z are not distances.
 In this case, a dot product may not have a physical meaning, and an alternative notation using differentials can be common.
-Specifically, if \(\vF(x,y,z) = F_1(x,y,z)\vi + F_2(x,y,z)\vj + F_3(x,y,z)\vk\text{,}\) then
+Specifically, if F(x,y,z)=F1(x,y,z)i+F2(x,y,z)j+F3(x,y,z)k, then

-A line integral in the form of \(\int_C F_1\, dx + F_2\, dy + F_3\, dz\) is called the differential form of a line integral.
+A line integral in the form of CF1dx+F2dy+F3dz is called the differential form of a line integral.

-(If \(\vF\) is a vector field in \(\R^2\text{,}\) the \(F_3\, dz\) term is omitted.)
-As a concrete example, if \(\vF(x,y,z) = \langle x^2y,z^3,x\cos(z)\rangle\) and \(C\) is some oriented curve in \(\R^3\text{,}\) then
+(If F is a vector field in R2, the F3dz term is omitted.)
+As a concrete example, if F(x,y,z)=x2y,z3,xcos(z) and C is some oriented curve in R3, then

 It is important to recognize that the integral on the right-hand side is still a line integral and must be evaluated using techniques for evaluating line integrals.
 We cannot simply try to treat it as if it were a definite integral of a function of one variable.
-Because the notation \(\int_C\vF\cdot d\vr\) provides a reminder that this is a line integral and not a definite integral of the types calculated earlier in your study of calculus, we will only use the vector notation for line integrals in the body of the text.
+Because the notation CFdr provides a reminder that this is a line integral and not a definite integral of the types calculated earlier in your study of calculus, we will only use the vector notation for line integrals in the body of the text.
 However, some exercises may require use of the differential form.

 Subsection 4.3.3 Independence of Parametrization for a Fixed Curve

-Up to this point, we have chosen whatever parametrization of an oriented curve \(C\) came to mind, and our argument for how we can use parametrizations to calculate line integrals did not depend on the specific choice of parametrization.
+Up to this point, we have chosen whatever parametrization of an oriented curve C came to mind, and our argument for how we can use parametrizations to calculate line integrals did not depend on the specific choice of parametrization.
 However, it is not immediately obvious that different parametrizations don’t result in different values of the line integral.
 Our next example explores this question.

 Example 4.3.5.

-Let \(\vF = x\vi\text{.}\) We consider two different oriented curves from \((0,1)\) to \((3,3)\text{.}\) The first oriented curve \(C\) travels horiznotally to \((3,1)\) and then proceeds vertically to \((3,3)\text{.}\) The second oriented curve \(C_3\) is the line segment from \((0,1)\) to \((3,3)\text{.}\) Notice that, as depicted in Figure 4.3.6, we can break \(C\) up into two oriented curves \(C_1\) (the horiznotal portion) and \(C_2\) (the vertical portion) so that \(C = C_1 + C_2\text{.}\)
+Let F=xi.
+We consider two different oriented curves from (0,1) to (3,3).
+The first oriented curve C travels horiznotally to (3,1) and then proceeds vertically to (3,3).
+The second oriented curve C3 is the line segment from (0,1) to (3,3).
+Notice that, as depicted in Figure 4.3.6, we can break C up into two oriented curves C1 (the horiznotal portion) and C2 (the vertical portion) so that C=C1+C2.

 described in detail following the image

-The vector field \(x\vi\text{,}\) which consists of horiznotal vectors that increase in length as distance from the \(y\)-axis increases.
+The vector field xi, which consists of horiznotal vectors that increase in length as distance from the y-axis increases.
 Three oriented line segments are also depicted.
-The line segment \(C_1\) is from \((0,1)\) to \((3,1)\text{.}\) The line segment \(C_2\) is from \((3,1)\) to \((3,3)\text{.}\) The line segment \(C_3\) is from \((0,1)\) to \((3,3)\text{.}\)
+The line segment C1 is from (0,1) to (3,1).
+The line segment C2 is from (3,1) to (3,3).
+The line segment C3 is from (0,1) to (3,3).

 Figure 4.3.6.
-The vector field \(\vF = x\vi\) and some oriented curves.
+The vector field F=xi and some oriented curves.

-We first note that since \(\vF\) is orthogonal to \(C_2\text{,}\) \(\int_{C_2}\vF\cdot d\vr=0\text{;}\) therefore \(\int_C\vF\cdot d\vr =\int_{C_1}\vF\cdot d\vr\text{.}\) We can parametrize \(C_1\) as \(t\vi+\vj\) for \(0\leq t\leq 3\) (\(t\) is treated like the coordinate \(x\)), which leads to
+We first note that since F is orthogonal to C2, C2Fdr=0; therefore CFdr=C1Fdr.
+We can parametrize C1 as ti+j for 0t3 (t is treated like the coordinate x), which leads to

-Now we look at \(\int_{C_3}\vF\cdot d\vr\text{,}\) but we parametrize \(C_3\) in a nonstandard way by letting \(\vr(t) = \langle 3\sin(t),1+2\sin(t)\rangle\) for \(0\leq t\leq \frac{\pi}{2}\text{.}\) (You should use a graphing utility to plot this parametrization to help convince yourself that it really does give \(C_3\text{.}\)) This gives \(\vr'(t) = \langle 3\cos(t),2\cos(t)\rangle\text{,}\) and
+Now we look at C3Fdr, but we parametrize C3 in a nonstandard way by letting r(t)=3sin(t),1+2sin(t) for 0tπ2.
+(You should use a graphing utility to plot this parametrization to help convince yourself that it really does give C3.)
+This gives r(t)=3cos(t),2cos(t), and

-In the next activity, you are asked to consider the more typical parametrization of \(C_3\) and verify that using it gives the same value for the line integral.
+In the next activity, you are asked to consider the more typical parametrization of C3 and verify that using it gives the same value for the line integral.

-It’s also worth observing here that \(\int_C\vF\cdot d\vr = \int_{C_3}\vF\cdot d\vr\text{,}\) so at least two (very different) paths from \((0,1)\) to \((3,3)\) give the same value of the line integral here.
+It’s also worth observing here that CFdr=C3Fdr, so at least two (very different) paths from (0,1) to (3,3) give the same value of the line integral here.
 The next section will further investigate when line integrals over different paths (with the same initial point and final point) will evaluate to the same value.

-As promised, the final activity of this section asks you to look at another parametrization of the curve \(C_3\) from the previous example.
+As promised, the final activity of this section asks you to look at another parametrization of the curve C3 from the previous example.
 It also asks you to look at two different oriented curves between a pair of points, similarly to what you did in Activity 4.3.3.

 Activity 4.3.4.